frederic-perez/AmE-dictionary/data/idioms.md

 __pull teeth__ __1__ To do something that is especially difficult, tedious, or requires an extreme amount of effort; to do something in the most difficult or unpleasant way possible. _I’ve been pulling teeth trying to get my family members organized for this get together, but I think it will all be worth it!_ __2__ To make someone or something less powerful, potent, or effective.
 A noun or pronoun is used between “pull” and “teeth.” _Corporate lobbyists are trying to pull the new law’s teeth to give them greater leeway in the market._
 __pull your socks up__ To improve your work or behaviour.
 __punch the (time) clock__ __1__ (of an employee) Clock in or out. __2__ Be employed in a conventional job with regular hours.
+__puppy love__
 __push the envelope__ To expand on, exceed, or test the limits of the established norm or standard. _It’s a natural stage for most teenagers to push the envelope of their parents’ rules._
 __push<sup>1</sup>__ To hype something or someone; to pressure something or someone. _The clerk was pushing one brand so hard that I finally bought it._
 __pushing up (the) daisies__ Dead and buried.
 (Usually in the future tense.) _I’ll be pushing up daisies before this problem is solved._ _If you talk to me like that again, you’ll be pushing up the daisies._
 __pushing up the daisies__ Dead and buried.
+__put (one’s) back up__ [:scroll: This idiom refers to the way cats arch their backs when they are angry.]
+To be or become angry, hostile, defensive, defiant, or irritable, or to instill such a feeling in someone else. _John put his back up when his parents brought up the subject of college._ _Election season always puts my dad’s back up._
 __put (one’s) foot in (one’s) mouth__ :two: To unintentionally say something foolish, tactless, or offensive.
+__put (one’s) hands together (for someone or something)__ To applaud (someone or something); to clap (for someone or something). _Ladies and gentlemen, please put your hands together for our next comedian this evening!_
 __put (one’s) money where (one’s) mouth is__ :two::hammer:
 __put (or set) the record straight__ To make things clear, to explain something.
 __put (someone or something) to bed__ __1__ To help someone, typically a child, prepare for and get into bed at night. _I’ll give you a call after I put the kids to bed._ __2__ To complete something or some initial preparatory phase. _I thought you’d put the proofreading for that edition to bed weeks ago!_ __3__ To stop discussing, thinking about, or focusing on something. _OK, I think we have to agree to disagree.
 Let’s just put the issue to bed and stop arguing._
 __put (something) on the back burner__ :dart: To establish something as being a low priority; to give something less or little thought or attention; to postpone, suspend, or hold off on doing something. _It has put the needs of farmers on the back burner in favor of its own interests._
 __put a gun to (someone’s) head__ To force someone to do something he or she does not want to do, especially by the use of threats or intimidation (not necessarily with an actual gun).
+__put it there__ :astonished: Shake my hand.
+As in greeting or in agreement to a deal. _A: “50 dollars is my final offer for the computer.”
+B: “I wish I could get more for it, but you win.
+Put it there!”_ _Hey, John, put it there!
+I haven’t seen you in a donkey’s age!_
 __put off by someone or something__ :four: Distressed or repelled by someone or something. _I was really put off by your behavior.
 We were all put off by the unfairness of the rules._
 __put our heads together__ To discuss or plan something together with other people.
 __put out__ :two::hammer: _Put out the fires._